billp/TermiNetwork/README.md

 ```
 <a name="global_error_handlers"></a>
 ### Global Error Handlers
 TermiNetwork allows you to define your own global error handlers, which means you can have a catch-all error closure to do the handling.
-To create a global error handler you have to create a class that implements the **TNErrorHandlerProtocol**
+To create a global error handler you have to create a class that implements the **TNErrorHandlerProtocol**.

 #### Example
 ```swift